-The idea of holding sprint sessions to develop standards for official statistics is fairly new, but already it seems to have a lot of promise.
-This approach can considerably reduce development time (and probably cost – but hard data on this are not really available).
-This note sets out the experiences and lessons learned from the five sprint sessions held to date, in the context of projects overseen by the High-Level Group on the Modernisation of Statistical Production and Services (HLG).
-It also makes recommendations for the conduct of future sprint sessions in the context of statistical standards development.
+The idea of holding sprint sessions to develop standards for official statistics is fairly new, but has already shown its ability to considerably reduce development time and cost.
+This section sets out the experiences and lessons learned from the sprint sessions held to date, in the context of projects overseen by the High-Level Group for the Modernization of Official Statistics (HLG-MOS).
+It also makes recommendations for the conduct of future sprint sessions in the context of developing statistical standards.

 What is a sprint?

-The idea of sprints comes from the “Agile” approach to software development.
-A sprint is generally defined as “a ‘timeboxed’ effort”, restricted to a specific duration, normally between one week and one month, with the goal of delivering a pre-determined output.
-This means that in the official statistical community, a sprint can be explained as being something like a very intense and focused workshop.
+A sprint is an intensive effort, restricted to a specific duration, e.g. one week, to deliver a pre-determined output.
+In the official statistical community, a sprint can be explained as being something like a very intense and focused workshop with a specific deliverable.

-During a sprint, participants break down the task to be accomplished into small components, each of which can be resolved in one or two hours by a small group of two to five people.
-This means that sprints involve a lot of parallel working, and that one person can not be involved in everything.
+During a sprint, participants break down the task to be accomplished into small components, each of which can be resolved in one or two hours by a small group.
+Sprints involve a lot of parallel working, so one person cannot be involved in everything.
 The aim is to build on the best ideas and experiences of all participants to reach an outcome that is “owned” by all.
-This outcome is seldom exactly the one envisaged at the start of the sprint, as ideas should evolve through the sprint process, however, it should be at least as useful, and probably better as a result.
+This outcome is seldom exactly the one envisaged at the start of the sprint, as ideas evolve through the sprint process.
+However, it should be at least as useful and probably better as a result.